 The sweet seagull seen in this image is possibly feeling the effects of withdrawal (I say "possibly" because I do not want to presume to know her feelings or thoughts) on a quiet Tuesday (day after Labor Day Tuesday), morning on Robert Moses State Park Beach, as she looks out into the Atlantic and wonders where another summer has gone.
 A summer she not only shared with her seagull comrades and sandpipers, but a summer where she has shared "her" turf, a sandy beach, with hoards of local folks who live close by as well as folks, such as yours truly, who managed to escape the concrete jungle of New York City for a chance to replace the roar of sirens with a roar of the Atlantic's mighty waves!

-She seems mournful for the sounds of children building co-ops and condominiums made of sand, for even the "machinery" that they used to build them, which can be seen below,
+The shorebird seems mournful for the sounds of children building co-ops and condominiums made of sand, for even the "machinery" that they used to build them, which can be seen below,

 is gone for the summer season, and it is only September the Fourth!
 "Summer does not really end for eighteen days," I imagine the seagull to be thinking, and I wonder if she is thinking "why did the beach 'officially' close at 6:30 PM yesterday?
 Even if school does begin for the children who spent their summer building co-ops and condominiums made of sand, there will be plenty of warm (even hot) temperature dominated days, so why the hurry to end it all so soon?"